yokolet/new-note/algo/design/2022-10-31-design-snake-game.md

 - Matrix
 date: 2022-10-31 15:33 +0900
 ---
-## Introduction
-This problem is a well-known snake game implementation.
-How to manage the snake body coordinates is the key to solve this problem.
-When the snake head collides in to its body, the function should return -1.
-When the snake head comes to the food location, its body gets longer by one.
-Given those requirements, the snake body should be an array.
-When the snake gets longer, simply add its head to the array.
-When the snake moves without getting longer, remove the first coordinate from the array.
-Other than that, when the snake head goes out of the grid, it returns -1.
-When the snake head is on the food location, increment the score.

 ## Problem Description
 > Design a Snake game that is played on a device with screen size `height x width`.
 Play the game online if you are